 Transfer credits are accepted at Huston-Tillotson University if they are earned at an institution accredited by one of the regional agencies for higher education.
 If the student has earned fewer than 30 hours, the student will be classified as a first year student and will be required to adhere to the undergraduate admission guidelines.
 Original transcripts must be submitted from all previous colleges and universities attended.
-The Registrar's office will not accept credit from a non-accredited institution.
+The Office of Records and Registration will not accept credit from a non-accredited institution.

 Students transferring from other four-year accredited institutions may transfer a maximum of 96 semester hours toward graduation.
 Credits from junior/community colleges are limited to 66 semester hours toward graduation requirements.
 All transfer credits are evaluated at the time of enrollment.
 Only courses with grades of "C" or better are accepted for transfer credit.
 There is no guarantee that all transfer credits will apply toward satisfying degree requirements at Huston-Tillotson University.
-The Department chairperson and advisor, in consultation with the Registrar, make the final decision to accept transfer credit applicable to the student's degree plan.
+The Department chairperson and advisor, in consultation with the Director of Records and Registration, make the final decision to accept transfer credit applicable to the student's degree plan.
 Residence requirements for degrees at Huston-Tillotson University must be met regardless of the number of credit hours transferred.
 The HT core curriculum is waived for transfer students with earned Associate Degree in approved discipline from accredited institutions.
 Students must also fulfil the following requirements:

-- take Core Curriculum courses that are required for the major e.g. Anatomy and Physiology I and II for Kinesiology majors - Students must meet all other graduation requirements e.g. the number of credits hours required for the major and number of credits hours to graduate
+- take Core Curriculum courses that are required for the major e.g. Anatomy and Physiology I and II for Kinesiology majors - Students must meet all other graduation requirements e.g. the number of credits hours required for the major and number of credits hours to graduate institution must be forwarded to the Office of Records and Registration.
+Transfer credit is not counted in calculating a student's cumulative GPA.

 Current Huston-Tillotson University students taking courses at other colleges/universities must have prior approval from the Provost and Vice President for Academic Affairs to assure transfer of course credit.
-Forms for securing such approval are available in the Registrar's Office.
-An official transcript of all courses completed at another institution must be forwarded to the Registrar's Office.
-Transfer credit is not counted in calculating a student's cumulative GPA.
+Forms for securing such approval are available in the Office of Records and Registration.
+An official transcript of all courses completed at another